 For purposes of this objective, property rights and infrastructure address those rights, structures, utilities, easements, and roads that were acquired by the DCP along with title to the land.
-Groundwater rights were attached to Muddy River Reserve Unit Parcels C through F, and a house (since demolished) was included with Parcel B. The house was serviced by a municipal water connection from the Moapa Valley Water District and electrical from Overton Power.
-Some infrastructure must be maintained to support the conservation obligations of the reserve units.
-The certificated groundwater rights must be updated in the County's name, along with the beneficial use of the groundwater.
-This objective also addresses property rights and infrastructure held by others that are used indirectly to manage the Riparian Reserve Units.
+Groundwater rights were attached to Muddy River Reserve Parcels C through F, and a house (since demolished) was included with Parcel B. The house was serviced by a municipal water connection from the Moapa Valley Water District and electrical from Overton Power.
+Some infrastructure must be maintained to support the conservation obligations of the reserves.
+The certificated groundwater rights have been updated in the County's name.
+This objective also addresses property rights and infrastructure held by others that are used indirectly to manage the Riparian Reserves.